 A team of scientists from CaaMTech and the University of Massachusetts Dartmouth has reported the synthesis of the freebase form of 5-MeO-DALT (5-methoxy-N,N-diallyltryptamine).1 In recent months, the same research team has published several articles describing other structurally related tryptamine compounds in new crystalline forms.2–8

-In the April 2020 study published in the journal IUCrData, the authors describe the crystal structure of 5-MeO-DALT (Figure 1) as follows:
+In the April 2020 study published in the journal IUCrData, the research team led by Andrew Chadeayne describe the crystal structure of 5-MeO-DALT (Figure 1) as follows:

 The indole unit is nearly planar with a deviation from planarity of 0.015 A°.
 The methoxy group is in the same plane, with the indole and methoxy group showing an r.m.s. deviation of only 0.025 A°.
 The ethylamine group is turned significantly from the indole plane…